prasanna-lmsace/mod_pulse/README.md

 6. **Tags**

-   Add tags to this template for administrative purposes.
-Tags can help categorize and organize templates.
+   Adding tags can help categorize and organize templates for administrative purposes.

 7. **Available for tenants**